 SALLY WATERMAN, born Isle of Wight, UK, 1974, lives in London.
 She holds a BA (Hons.)
 English with Design Arts, University of Plymouth (1995) and MA Image & Communication (Photography), Goldsmiths (1996).
 She received her practice-based PhD Media and Photography: ‘Visualising The Waste Land: Discovering a Praxis of Adaptation’ from the University of Plymouth, in 2011.
 Group shows and screenings include ‘Shifting Horizons’, Derby Museum & Art Gallery and Midland Arts Centre, (2000-2001), ‘Forest’, Nottingham Castle Museum, Oriel Davies Gallery, Wolverhampton Gallery and York Art Gallery (2004-2005), ‘What Happens Next?’
-Pitzhanger Manor House and Gallery, London (2008), 'Voyage', Künstlerhaus, Dortmund, Germany (2013), 'Bodies of Water', Royal West of England Academy, Bristol (2014), Berlin Experimental Film Festival (2016), Aesthetica Short Film Festival, York (2017) and ‘Journeys with The Waste Land’, Turner Contemporary, Margate (2018) and the Family Film Project – International Film Festival of Archive, Memory and Ethnography, Porto, Portugal (2019) and 'MK Calling', MK Gallery, Milton Keynes (2020).
+Pitzhanger Manor House and Gallery, London (2008), 'Voyage', Künstlerhaus, Dortmund, Germany (2013), 'Bodies of Water', Royal West of England Academy, Bristol (2014), Berlin Experimental Film Festival (2016), Aesthetica Short Film Festival, York (2017), ‘Journeys with The Waste Land’, Turner Contemporary, Margate (2018) and the Family Film Project – International Film Festival of Archive, Memory and Ethnography, Porto, Portugal (2019) and 'MK Calling', MK Gallery, Milton Keynes (2020).